 The Houston Astros’ deadline deal for Seattle Mariners ace Randy Johnson stunned baseball in 1998.
-Johnson’s 12-strikeout debut two days after the trade gave the Astros an immediate return on their investment, but they also needed Carl Everett’s and Ricky Gutierrez’s eighth-inning clutch hits to secure a 6-2 win in Pittsburgh.
+Johnson’s 12-strikeout debut on August 2, two days after the trade, gave the Astros an immediate return on their investment, but they also needed Carl Everett’s and Ricky Gutierrez’s eighth-inning clutch hits to secure a 6-2 win in Pittsburgh.

 As the 1998 trading deadline approached, the market offered no bigger upgrade than The Big Unit.
 An imposing presence on the mound and within the sport, the 6-foot-10 left-hander won the American League Cy Young Award in 1995 and finished no worse than third in the voting four times in five seasons.
 His powerful side-slung pitches generated more than 12 strikeouts per game between 1995 and 1997.

 Johnson’s contract with Seattle ran through 1998; the Mariners announced before the season that they were not offering an extension.1 With Seattle out of contention before Memorial Day, trade rumors linked the 34-year-old Johnson to several pennant hopefuls, most prominently the Los Angeles Dodgers2 and New York Yankees.3 But a surprise bidder, never mentioned through months of speculation, ultimately landed him.
 Astros general manager Gerry Hunsicker, his team leading the Cubs by 3½ games in the National League Central Division, reached an agreement with Seattle’s Woody Woodward 10 minutes before the expiration of the July 31 deadline.4 A prospect-heavy package of Carlos Guillen, Freddy Garcia, and John Halama went to Seattle; in return, the Astros had the biggest-name trade acquisition in franchise history.5